Agatha Christie

 Stylish Television: Death On The Nile (2004)

 Death on the Nile is one of the most iconic of all Agatha Christie novels, the deadly love triangle featuring a beautiful heiress, a handsome but penniless husband, and his jilted lover as all the ingredients that make the very best of murder mysteries.
 It has been filmed twice for the silver screen, both of the films being star studded affairs that feature great performances, beautiful settings and exquisite costumes.
-I have blogged about both of these other versions (you can find the posts here, and here.)
-Today I turn my attention to the small screen version which featured David Suchet as Poirot, and actually had a little Hollywood glamour…
+I have blogged about both of these other versions in a series of reviews (you can find the posts here, and here.)
+Today I turn my attention to the small screen version which featured David Suchet as Poirot, and actually…

 -